 Training Cost

-The training still costs $600 per attendee, which covers the staff time needed to prepare for and run the training session.
-It comes with an Administrator’s Reference manual, which will be mailed to you (or provided electronically if that’s more accessible for you), the pre-class worksheets, and recordings of each session.
+The training costs $600 per attendee, which covers the staff time needed to prepare for and run the training session.
+You also receive the KLAS Administrator’s Reference manual, which will be mailed to you (or provided electronically if that’s more accessible for you), the pre-class worksheets, and recordings of each session.

 Registration Form